 Regional exploration work is ongoing with geophysics used as the principal tool to define targets under the extensive calcrete cover.
-These programs are focusing on the Okonguarri Formation, where it is situated between the Footwall Marble and Karibib Formation marble.
+Exploration programs proximal to the Otjikoto Mine are focused on the Okonguarri Formation, where it is situated between the Footwall Marble and Karibib Formation marble.